codex-academy/Front-end-Field-Guide/intro-preso.md

 ---

-# External best
+# External is best

 # modular, reusable, code

 ---

+# Concatenation
+# Minification
-# Concatenation, Minification, Gzip
+# Gzip

 ---

-# Technology and Tools
+# *Frameworks*

+^ Pros and Cons

 ---

-## Technology and Tools
+## Frameworks: Pros

+# can make complex things simpler

+---

+## Frameworks: Pros

+# often well maintained and well tested

+---

+## Frameworks: Cons

+# add a dependency to your project

+---

+## Frameworks: Cons

+# can be overkill for the problem you are trying to solve

+---

+## Frameworks: Cons

+# can be painful to upgrade

+---

+## Frameworks: Cons

+# can have a steep learning curve

+---

+## Frameworks: Cons

+# are solving someone else's problem, not yours

+---

+# Roll your own framework, but borrow

+# Bootstrap
-# Frameworks
+# Foundation

+---

-# HTML, CSS, JavaScript
+# fef.projectcodex.co

+---

-# Testing
+# *Front-end Overview*